 The Intro Steps are when Players arrive in the game.
-They can read instructions, answer quizzes, etc. before arriving to the Lobby.
-The Intro Steps are asynchronous (each player completes these steps at their own pace).
-Once all the Players have reached the Lobby stage, the Game initialises.
-The Game part of the Game is composed of Rounds, which are themselves divided into Stages.
-Players must complete every stage of a Round before moving on to the next Round.
-The Game is synchronous (every player has to finish a stage before the can all move on to the next stage).
+Before arriving at the Lobby, they can read instructions, answer quizzes, etc..
+The Intro Steps are asynchronous (each player completes them at their own pace).
+Once all the Players have reached the Lobby stage, the Game initializes.
+The Game is composed of rounds divided into Stages.
+Players must complete every stage of a round before moving on to the next Round.
+The Game is synchronous (every player has to finish a stage before they can all move on to the next stage).
 Once every Round is complete, the Players will reach the Exit Steps where they can read a debrief, answer questionnaires, etc. The Exit Steps are asynchronous.

 Players are users participating in a Game.
 A game must have a least 1 Player.
 Each Player entry in the database will contain information such as their last login, their unique ID, the ID of the Game they are participating in, which steps they have accomplished, and any other data you additionally assign to Players (e.g., an avatar to represent the Player).

 A Batch is a set of 1 or more Games that run in parallel.
-Batches allow to create different assignment methods for player distribution: simple and complete.
-Batches are ran one at a time, in order of creation time.
+Batches allow the creation of different assignment methods for player distribution: simple and complete.
+Batches are run one at a time in order of creation time.
 If you start multiple batches at once in the admin, only the first will accept players.
-Once full the next batch will automatically start receiving players.
+Once full, the next batch will automatically start receiving players.

 A Game is made up of 1 or more ordered Rounds.
-A round contains 1 or more stages.
-Rounds are usually composed of the same stages and repeats over the course of the game.
+A round contains one or more stages.
+Rounds are usually composed of the same stages that repeat throughout the game.

-E.g. For the guess the correlation experiment, on each round, we ask the player to guess the correlation between a graph and a numerical value.
-In the first stage of each round, it's the guess, the second stage the reveal of the result, and in the third stage we show what other players have guessed; all in the same round; and in the next round, we repeat those stages.
+For example, in the guess the correlation experiment, we ask the player to guess the correlation between a graph and a numerical value on each round.
+In the first stage of each round, it's the guess.
+The second stage is the reveal of the result.
+And in the third stage, we show what other players have guessed.
+All in the same round.
+And in the next round, we repeat those stages.

-It is not required for all Round to contain the same stages or even the same number of stages.
+All rounds are not required to contain the same stages or even the same number of stages.

-A Round may contain 1 or more stages.
-A stage has a duration, a name and a display name.
+A Round may contain one or more stages.
+A stage has a

 Factors are assembled into Treatments, which are themselves assigned to Games.